Artificial Intelligence and Human Factors MScStudy level: Postgraduate

 How you'll learn

-You will have access to modern teaching tools including Aula, Microsoft 365 and Tophat, using learning techniques such as blended learning and flipped learning to encourage you to explore different state-of-the-art AI topics.
+You will have access to modern teaching tools including our online learning platform which is currently Aula, Microsoft 365 and Tophat, using learning techniques such as blended learning and flipped learning to encourage you to explore different state-of-the-art AI topics.

 We stress practicality whenever appropriate and try to strike a good balance between theory and application, as well as industrial-related experience and current research topics.
 A variety of equipment and software are used for these purposes, including HPC clusters and a GPU server purposely built for deep machine learning and neural networks tasks.